Finding and Sharing the Goodness of Each Day: A New School Year Begins

 With freshly painted halls, clean classrooms, and even a new picnic table in the playground, we welcomed students to a new school year at Saint Catherine Academy.
-View some photos of the first days of school.

 “I like seeing my friends again.
 I like that we’ll be doing reading and writing and science—but not math!” said Anna Stowe from Sr. Cheryl’s class.